Deaths-Door/astroplayer-kt/README.md

 # AstroPlayer
 AstroPlayer is an open-source media player designed for the Kotlin Multiplatform Mobile (KMM) framework.
 It provides a simple API for audio playback and supports multiple media formats.

 **Note :**  The AstroPlayer library is currently under development, and as such, some parts of the library may not work as expected.
 The Android platform is the only one that has been tested, while the Javascript platform is untested.
-The JVM and iOS platforms are not yet supported.
+The Desktop and iOS platforms are not yet supported.
 Additionally, not all of the methods listed in the code may be available, as they are still being worked on.
 Certain functions may also not work as expected due to the ongoing development process.

+**Note :** Desktop will come out soon and IOS implementation has began

 # Usage
 To use the library, add the following dependency to your app's `build.gradle` file: